invider/collider.jam/README.md

 npm install -g collider.jam
 ```

-Or to use the latest development version, install directly from GitHub:
+Or you can get the latest development version directly from GitHub:
 ```
 npm install -g https://github.com/invider/collider.jam.git#develop
 ```

-When installed, check _version_ and _help_:
+When installed, check the version and try help:
 ```
 jam version
 jam help